Want to know if you're being stonewalled by your partner? Check out this article!

 Stonewalling can create a lot of emotional distress and pain for both partners in a relationship.
 When one person stonewalls the other, it can make them feel ignored, invalidated, and rejected.
 It can leave the stonewalled partner feeling confused, frustrated, and alone in their communication attempts.
 As a result, they may feel resentful and angry toward their partner, leading to a breakdown in trust and emotional intimacy.

 When one partner in a relationship stonewalls, it can create a deep sense of frustration and helplessness in the other.
 The partner may feel like they are constantly hitting a wall when communicating or resolving issues, leading to unresolved conflicts and tension.
 This tension can escalate into arguments or fights as the partner becomes increasingly frustrated and resentful.
 As the conflict and tension increase, it can create a cycle of negative partner interactions.

 - Negative impact on the relationship and communication patterns

-Stonewalling can hurt relationships and communication patterns.
-When one partner stonewalls, the other may feel ignored, unimportant, or unheard, leading to frustration and anger.
-Over time, this can create a sense of distance and disconnection between partners.
-Consequently, resolving conflicts or working together to build a healthy and happy relationship would take a lot of work.
+Stonewalling can seriously harm relationships and disrupt communication patterns.
+When one partner engages in stonewalling behaviour, it can make the other feel ignored, unimportant, or unheard, ultimately leading to frustration and anger.
+This consistent disregard can gradually create a growing sense of distance and disconnection between partners.

 Overcoming Stonewalling in Relationships